immanencer/cosyworld/readme.md

 ## Setting Up the Discord Bot

+⚠️ You will currently need to create all referenced channels and threads or modify the references in the code or it will crash.

 To use the Discord bot functionality, you will need a valid token.
 Without this, the application will not be able to log in, resulting in the following error:

 ```plaintext